How to Get Into Loyola Medical School

 Since the committee knows good scores don’t necessarily make good doctors, they ask prospective students to also submit a personal statement detailing their values and goals.

-Loyola Medical School is a Jesuit school.
+Loyola is a Jesuit medical school.
 They prioritize service and expect you to emphasize this passion in your personal statement.
 It’s also recommended you describe your journey to medical school.
 What or who inspired you to pursue medicine?
 What was the story of your epiphany?
 What challenges did you face?

 Letters of Recommendation